cristian-szabo/fdivp-coursera/W02/README.md

 5. Compute the PSNR value between the original image (converted to type 'double') and the filtered image by using the formulae given above.

-Enter the PSNR value (up to two decimal points).
+Enter the PSNR value (up to two decimal points): 29.29

 ``` matlab
 img_original = imread('lena.gif');